The scoring benchmark shows how your candidates scored on individual tests relative to other candidates.

-So if a candidate shows a 75%, this means they are in the 75th percentile — they did as well as or better than 75% of the other candidates in the norm group.
+So if a candidate shows a 75%, this means they are in the 75th percentile — they did as well as or better than 75% of the other candidates in the norm group for a specific test.

 Emily’s candidate, Maria, takes a test and achieves an 80% raw score.
 Is Maria a high-performing candidate or not?

 Emily chooses to change the scoring benchmark to compare Maria to other candidates in the TestGorilla system who are in marketing.
 Maria’s score now shows as 60%.
 This means that while Maria did as well as or better than 60% of the candidates who took this same test, 40% of candidates performed better than her.

 We have two key reasons for utilizing percentile ranking:

 - A percentile rank score normalizes for differences in the difficulty level of a test.
 So the scores of different tests in an assessment become comparable.

 - Percentile rank scores give you great insight into the performance of a test, even if you have only one candidate.
 While it's helpful to have the scores from many candidates (it increases the odds that you have at least a few very good ones), you can interpret the performance of an individual candidate using a percentile rank score.

 For all tests, we use a sample size of no less than 1,000 test-takers across all relevant norm groups.
 For most tests, the sample sizes are substantially higher across groups.
 For irrelevant combinations (such as the React test combined with the “Customer service” norm group), we use the All candidates default to express the results.

 We make it possible for you to choose the benchmark group — or norm group — most relevant to your assessment.
 This is why we ask candidates to provide some demographic information at the end of every assessment.